 Technology has made it easier for people to discover and recover forgotten wealth, but there are still hurdles.
 For one thing, there is no central database for all unclaimed assets in every state, which means people might have to look in multiple places if they’re trying to track down or discover assets.

 It’s easier than ever to find forgotten property thanks to the increasing number of databases.
 In most cases, it makes sense to do the sleuthing yourself rather than pay a finder firm to do it for you.
 If you locate funds that are yours, the fiduciary that holds them will provide specific instructions on how to claim them.
 You’ll need proof of your identity.
 If the property belonged to a deceased relative or friend, you’d also have to prove that you are the executor of the estate or the rightful heir.

 Federal tax refunds

-Accounts at failed banks, saving & loans, and credit unions
+Accounts at failed banks, savings & loans, and credit unions

 When a credit union with federal deposit insurance fails, the National Credit Union Administration (NCUA) makes payments to the institution’s members.
 If you think the organization might owe you money, check online at www.ncua.gov/resources/assetmgmtcenter/unclaimed.aspx.